 - Lifestyle changes

-- Exercising, losing weight, reducing sodium intake, or beginning smoking cessation therapy if you smoke
+- Exercising, losing weight, reducing sodium intake, or beginning nicotine cessation therapy if you smoke

 - Aspirin to reduce the risk of blood clots, beta-blockers to decrease heart rate and blood pressure, nitrates to improve heart blood supply, or calcium channel blockers to relax artery tone